DC Attorney General Moves Ahead With Trump Inauguration Suit

 According to court records, the closed-door meeting resulted in “no agreement reached.”
 The reason: Investigators are dead set on seeing this case through to the very end, a source with knowledge of the case told The Daily Beast.

 That means the case will proceed, as all sides wait to see whether D.C.
 Superior Court Judge José M. López rules that the local law enforcement agency has already proven its case before trial.
-The office of the local Attorney General, Karl A. Racine, has a pending motion for summary judgement arguing that the evidence already presented weighs that heavily in his favor.
+The office of the local attorney general, Karl Racine, has a pending motion for summary judgment arguing that the evidence already presented weighs that heavily in his favor.

-The ongoing probe is examining how Trump’s company and his own family members enriched themselves with the 58th Presidential Inauguration, a weeklong string of events that are supposed to be a national celebration of the country’s transfer of power.
+The probe is examining how Trump’s company and his own family members enriched themselves with the 58th presidential inauguration, a weeklong string of events that are supposed to be a national celebration of the country’s transfer of power.

 Government lawyers also want to interview Texas financier Gentry Beach, who was Don Jr.’s friend in college and served on the inaugural group’s finance committee.